The potential for complex computational models of aging: Computational models

 Any computational model of aging will also be at risk of underdetermined parameters, overfitting, and bias from the data sets used in training.
+These are generic problems of complex models.

 Underdetermined parameters are parameters of the model that are not well constrained by the available data, but are nevertheless important for model functioning.
-A loose analogy may be handedness of ambidextrous people: while \emph{a} hand might be used for handwriting, \emph{which} hand is much less constrained.
-Sloppiness results in strong correlations between parameters that each range widely in magnitude.
-As a result, when considered individually these poorly constrained or ``sloppy'' parameters have large uncertainties \citep{Gutenkunst2007, Transtrum2015} -- even when the model can still make robust predictions.
-This may not be a problem for models with effective parameters that aren't directly interpreted, since the robustness of model prediction is not necessarily affected by sloppy parameters.
-However, if direct interpretation of parameters is desired, sharpening sloppy parameters involves either acquiring new data that allows more precise parameter determination or adding assumptions to the model.
-Large clean datasets generated by computational models can be used to determine the types of observational data that would be needed to sharpen parameters.
+A loose analogy is that while \emph{a} hand may be needed for handwriting, \emph{which} hand is much less constrained.
+Given limited data, strong correlations often exist between parameters that each can range widely in magnitude -- this is the concept of \emph{sloppiness} \citep{Gutenkunst2007, Transtrum2015}.
+As a result, when considered individually these poorly constrained or ``slop\-py'' parameters have large uncertainties -- even when the model can still make robust predictions.

+To resolve this problem, we can focus on the predictions of complex models taking into account the uncertainties in underdetermined parameters, rather than the values of specific underdetermined parameters themselves \citep{Gutenkunst2007}.
+However, if direct interpretation of parameters is desired, determining specific parameter values can involve acquiring additional measurements, add\-ing assumptions to the model, or otherwise improving model \emph{identifiability} \citep{Chis2016}.
+Large clean datasets generated by computational models can be used to determine the types of observational data that would be needed to determine desired parameters.

 Overfitting is another generic problem with complex models with many parameters.
 Here, parameter values are fine-tuned to extract small improvements in fitting to the training data at the expense of good performance with new data.
 Overfitting is assessed by using dedicated training data and separate but comparable test data to assess model performance.
-Since fitting typically occurs through an iterative computational algorithm, overfitting can be minimized by model selection or stopping the fitting process when model performance on a held-out portion of the training data (the validation or development data) begins to decline.
+Since fitting typically occurs through an iterative computational algorithm, overfitting can be minimized by simply stopping the fitting process when model performance on a held-out portion of the training data (the validation or development data) begins to decline.